tfpauly/draft-ohai-streamed-ohttp/draft-ohai-streamed-ohttp.md

 receiver in separate parts, and is particularly large or will be generated slowly, then sending a stream of encrypted chunks can improve the performance of applications.

+This document defines a variant of Oblivious HTTP that supports streaming both requests and responses in chunks, along with new media types.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+# Streamed Request and Response Media Types

+Streamed Oblivious HTTP defines different media than the non-streamed variant.
+These media types are "message/ohttp-streamed-req" (defined in {{iana-req}}) and "message/ohttp-streamed-res" (defined in {{iana-res}}).

 # Request Format {#request}